Actifio/AGMPowerCLI/UsageExamples.md

 ## Image Expiration In Bulk

 You may have a requirement to expire large numbers of images at one time.
 One way to approach this is to use the ```Remove-AGMImage``` command in a loop.
 However this may fail as shown in the example below.
-The issue is that the first expiration job is still running while you attempt to execute the following jobs, which causes a collission:
+The issue is that the first expiration job is still running while you attempt to execute the following jobs, which causes a collision:
 ```
 $images = Get-AGMImage -filtervalue appid=35590 | select backupname
 $images